ev3lessons/ev3lessons.github.io/coachcorner/_posts/2017-11-28-Buying-Parts.markdown

 Tips: (Special thank you to Catherine Sarisky for several of the tips below.)
 - When you purchase from Bricklink or Brickowl sites, make sure you pick a store with good reviews and lots of purchases.
 If you want to receive your items faster, pick someone local.
 You can purchase both new and used parts.
 Make sure that the vendor ships to your country.
 Sellers care about their reviews and generally sell what they list, check components, etc, and are happy to fix any errors in the shipment.
 - When you purchase from LEGO Pick A Brick, please be aware that parts may take several weeks to arrive.
 This could be an issue for a team on a schedule.
 - When using eBay look for high rankings, read product descriptions, and look carefully at photos.
 Prices are not always lower and quality or item might not be exactly what the image shows.
 Sometimes listings that say "complete" are not complete.
-Electronics may or may not be testest.
+Electronics may or may not be tested.
 - Goodwill sales are as is.
 You might get a good deal or you may not.
 Nothing is tested and electronics might be broken.

 <a href="https://shop.lego.com/en-US/Pick-a-Brick">LEGO Pick A Brick</a><br>